BinFlush/striptest/README.md

 - `-tmin`, `--tmin`: Minimum tempo (int) in bpm to consider.
 Default is `40`.
 - `-tmax`, `--tmax`: Maximum tempo (int) in bpm to consider.
 Default is `208`.
 - `-f`, `--file`: Optional input file with specific tempo options (plaintext file with each line as a bpm number).
 Overrides `-tmax` and `-tmin`.
+- `-l`, `--local`: Use local timing for the test strip such that each step is a full exposure.
+If this flag is present, each step starts from `0`.
+This is useful for creating local test strips or for those who prefer not to continue the count from the previous step.
+Default is cumulative timing.

 ### Example